d-morrison/IntroStatActivities/_book/06-inference-1cat_test.md

 Changing to lower.tail = FALSE will give the value which has x area of the distribution **above** it.

 We would recommend you work through each of the examples in section 5.2.4 using `R`.

+### Section 5.3 (Inference for one proportion)

+\setstretch{1}

+You may skip Section 5.3.2 and stop before the "Confidence interval for $\pi$ sub-section in Section 5.3.3.
+These sections will be covered next week.

+**Videos**
+* 5.3
+* OnePropTheory

+\setstretch{1.25}

+#### Reminders from previous sections {-}

+$n$ = sample size

+$\hat{p}$ = sample proportion

+$\pi$ = population proportion

+#### General steps of a hypothesis test: {-}

+1. Frame the research question in terms of hypotheses.

+2. Collect and summarize data using a test statistic.

+3. Assume the null hypothesis is true, and simulate or mathematically model a null distribution for the test statistic.

+4. Compare the observed test statistic to the null distribution to calculate a p-value

+5. Make a conclusion based on the p-value and write the conclusion in context.

+Parameter: a value summarizing a variable(s) for a population

+Statistic: a value summarizing a variable(s) for a sample

+Sampling distribution: plot of statistics from 1000s of samples of the same size taken from the same population.

+Standard deviation of a statistic: the variability of statistics from 1000s of samples.
+How far, on average, each statistic is from the true value of the parameter.

+Standard error of a statistic: estimated standard deviation of a statistic.

+Hypothesis test: a process to determine how strong the evidence of an effect is

+\rgi Also called a ‘significance test’

+Simulation-based method: Simulate lots of samples of size n, then find the proportion of the simulations that are at least as extreme as the observed sample statistic

+Theory-based method: Develop a mathematical model for the statistic and use the model to calculate the probability of the observed sample statistic occurring

+Null hypothesis: $H_0$ the skeptical perspective; no difference; no change; no effect; random chance; what the researcher hopes to prove is **wrong**

+Alternative hypothesis: $H_A$ the new perspective; a difference/increase/decrease; an effect; not random chance; what the researcher hopes to prove is **correct**

+P-value: probability of seeing the observed sample data, or something more extreme, assuming the null hypothesis is true

+\rgi Lower the p-value the Stronger the evidence AGAINST the null hypothesis and FOR the alternative hypothesis

+Decision: a determination of whether to reject or fail to reject a null hypothesis based on a p-value and a pre-set level of significance

+Significance level: ($\alpha$) a threshold used to determine if a p-value provides enough evidence to reject the null hypothesis or not

+\rgi Typically use $\alpha$ =0.05

+Statistically significant: results are considered statistically significant if the p-value is below the significance level.

+Central Limit Theorem: For large sample sizes, the sampling distribution of a sample proportion (or mean) will be approximately Normal (bell-shaped and symmetric)

+#### Vocabulary {-}

+Test statistic/Point estimate:
+\rgs

+Null value:
+\rgs

+Null distribution:
+\rgs

+Standardized statistic:
+\rgs

+#### Notes {-}

+Conditions for the Central Limit Theorem to apply (for the sampling distribution of $\hat{p}$ to be Normal)

+\rgi Independence:
+\rgs

+\rgi Checked by:
+\rgs

+\rgi Success/Failure condition:
+\rgs

+\rgi Checked by:
+\rgs

+#### Formulas {-}

+$SD(\hat{p})$ =
+\rgs

+Null standard error of the sample proportion:

+$SE_0(\hat{p})$ =
+\rgs

+Standardized statistic/standardized sample proportion:

+$z$ =
+\rgs

+#### Example: Organ donations {-}

+1. What is the sample statistic presented in this example?
+What notation would be used to represent this value?
+\rgs

+2. What is the parameter representing in the context of this problem?
+What notation would be used to represent this parameter?
+\rgs

+3. Write the null and which is the alternative hypothesis in words.
+\rgs

+4. Write the null and which is the alternative hypothesis in notation.
+\rgs

+5. To simulate the null distribution, we would not be able to use coins.
+Why is that?
+\rgs

+6. How could we use cards to simulate 1 sample which assumes the null hypothesis is true?
+How many blue cards – to represent what?
+How many red cards – to represent what?
+How many times would we draw a card and replace it back in the deck?
+What would you record once you completed the draw-with-replacement process?
+\rgs

+7. How can we calculate a p-value from the simulated null distribution for this example?
+\rgs

+8. What was the p-value of the test?
+\rgs

+9. At the 5% significance level, what decision would you make?
+\rgs

+10. What conclusion should the researcher make?
+\rgs

+11. Are the results in this example statistically significant?
+Justify your answer.
+\rgs

+12. Are the conditions met to use theoretical methods to analyze these data?
+\rgs

+#### Example: Payday loans {-}

+1. What is the parameter representing in the context of this problem?
+What notation would be used to represent this parameter?
+\rgs

+2. Write the null and which is the alternative hypothesis in words.
+\rgs

+3. Write the null and which is the alternative hypothesis in notation.
+\rgs

+4. Are the conditions met to use theoretical methods to analyze these data?
+\rgs

+5. Calculate the null standard error of the sample proportion.
+\rgs

+6. What is the sample statistic presented in this example?
+What notation would be used to represent this value?
+\rgs

+7. Calculate the standardized sample proportion.
+\rgs

+8. How can we calculate a p-value from the Normal distribution for this example?
+\rgs

+9. What was the p-value of the test?
+\rgs

+10. At the 5\% significance level, what decision would you make?
+\rgs

+11. What conclusion should the researcher make?
+\rgs

+12. Are the results in this example statistically significant?
+Justify your answer.
+\rgs

 \newpage